Jean-Baptiste-Denis Despré

 Jean-Baptiste-Denis Despré (24 June 1752 – 2 March 1832) was a French playwright, librettist, journalist, and translator.

 Biography

 Jean-Baptiste-Denis Despré was born in Dijon, Côte-d'Or.
-He was secretary of Louis Bonaparte, who made him a councillor of state.
+He was the secretary of Pierre Victor, Baron de Besenval de Brunstatt at the Hôtel de Besenval.
+He also worked for the baron's son, Joseph-Alexandre Pierre, Vicomte de Ségur.
+Later he became the secretary of Louis Bonaparte, who made him a councillor of state.
 In 1783 at the Gaîté, he parodied plays of William Shakespeare, that was adapted by Jean-François Ducis.